 Kate Jhaveri and Michael Aragon

-senior vice presidents of global marketing and content, Twitch
+former senior vice presidents of global marketing and content, Twitch

 When you're building and preserving an innovative brand, you have to try innovative things, even if not everyone around the table is convinced.

 Marketing a Disruptive Brand